QuestNetwork/quest-pubsub-js/README.md

 which needs to be provided locally for security reasons.
 Instead copy or symlink the main folder to your swarm app or package on the build step and define the dependency as local.

-If you feel like you really really need to, you can `npm run start`, which will compile and run thee test.js file.
+If you feel like you really really need to, you can `npm run start`, which will compile and run the test.js file.

 ## Installation & Usage